jupyter-server/team-compass/docs/team/becoming-member.md

 * Are not counted towards voting quorum.
 * Can "reactivate" at any time by expressing their change in status publicly.

 Team members can freely pass between active and inactive at any time.
-They *should* publicly state their status change in an issue or PR.
-A subsequent pull request will be made to this page to update their status.
+They *should* publicly state their status change in a pull request that updates the `contributors-jupyter-server.yaml` file with their status change.

 This means an inactive team member can "reactivate" themselves at any time by publicly stating their change in status.
 This does not require a nomination from another team member.